 What to Budget for a Trade Show

-Major venues in the UK typically charge £300-£350 per square metre, so even a small exhibition stand is likely to cost around £3,000 for the floorspace.
+Major venues in the UK typically charge £300-£350 per square metre, so even a small exhibition stand space is likely to cost around £3,000.
 That said, there’s always room for negotiation, and you could well get a discount if you book early or attend multiple trade shows run by the same organiser.